msnik1999/mrchem_core_hole/doc/users/user_inp.rst

       final_prec = -1.0                     # Dynamic precision, final value
       orbital_thrs = 10 * world_prec        # Convergence threshold orbitals
       energy_thrs = -1.0                    # Convergence threshold energy
-    }
+      deltascf_method = none                # Method to use for a DeltaSCF calculation }

 If ``run = false`` no SCF is performed, and the properties are computed directly